W-Jilly/frequency-compensated-diffusion-model-pytorch/README.md

 | Generator                                                 | [OneDrive](https://1drv.ms/u/s!AsqtTP8eWS-penA8AqrU8c_I4jU) |

 ## Evaluation
+Download the test set (e.g O-Haze).
+Simply put the test images in "dataroot" and set the correct path in config/framework_da.json about "dataroot";

-Download a pretrained model and edit config/framework_da.json about "resume_state" and "dataroot":
+Download the pretrained model and set the correct path in config/framework_da.json about "resume_state":

 ```json
     "path": {